April 2022 – March 2027

 AODA Legislative Requirements

-Customer Service Policies, Procedures and Training of employees, January 2013
+Customer Service Policies, Procedures and Training of Employees

 Emergency Response Information

-The plan was completed in 2014 and is reviewed and updated annually and posted on the intranet and website.
+- Accessibility Standards Regulation (IASR) standards, under AODA requirements.
+The plan was completed in 2014, was reviewed in March 2021, and is reviewed and updated annually and posted on the intranet and website.

 Accessible Formats & Communications Support and Website

-All job postings have an equal opportunity statement encouraging people with disabilities to apply.
-Accommodation needs are met.
+- All job postings have an equal opportunity statement encouraging individuals with disabilities to apply.

 Accommodation Process & Plan for Employees